 Lies that will forever haunt and endanger the life of an innocent young man.

-I blame that fing kid.
+I blame that f ⁇ ing kid.

-What a little lies that further divided our nation.
+Lies that further divided our nation.

-How long will we allow these media giants to tear at the fabric of our lives to further their own agendas?
+How long will we allow these media giants to tear the fabric of our lives to further their own agendas?

 Will they ever be held accountable?